xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 Here Bob has the public and private key pair (e<sub>B</sub>, d<sub>B</sub>), where e<sub>B</sub> is Bob's public key and d<sub>B</sub> is his private key.
 Like Bob, Alice has her own public and private key pair (e<sub>A</sub>, d<sub>A</sub>), which is different from (e<sub>B</sub>, d<sub>B</sub>).
-The public key shall be released to the public and known to people who want to know it.
+The public key shall be released to the public and known by people who want to know it.
+Actually how to realiably publish public keys is another problem although we will not discuss it in this tutorial.
 The private key shall be keep secret to the person/entity who owns it.

 <img src="../Imgs/AsymmetricCrypto.png" width=512>